Artists and Makers – Glass

 Jim Loewer Glass

 I make playful work that you will want to hang in your windows, drink whiskey from, and give to your mom.
-My classes guide you through the process so you feel empowered with the torch.

 Le Puppet Regime